 As time passed, this term was abandoned when the definition of domestic violence was changed because wives are not the only people who can fall victim to domestic violence.

 The term of domestic violence now recognizes the fact the victims can be:

 This shows that anyone can become a victim of domestic violence.
 No matter how rich or prominent someone is in society, they too can become victims of domestic violence..

 What Are The Typical Effects Of Domestic Violence?

 The abuse might have occurred years ago, but you can never expect victims to recover quickly.
 No matter how hard they try and how many treatments they sign themselves up for, forgetting a horrifying experience of abuse of any kind will never come easy.

-And some forms of abuse, especially severe and grave ones, can haunt a victim for the rest of his/her life.
-There are a lot of effects of domestic violence to victims.
+And some forms of abuse, especially severe and grave ones, can haunt a victim for the rest of their life.
+There are a lot of effects of domestic violence on victims.
 Some of these are as follows:

 Physical effects of domestic violence include: